 Morning School Times

 Buses begin unloading at 8:10 a.m. at the little building.
-The doors open to students at 8:00 a.m.
-Children who walk, ride a bike or are dropped off and arrive before 8:15 a.m. must wait in the cafeteria.
+For student drop off at the K-1 building the main door will be opened at 8:00 a.m. and students will be supervised in the lobby.
+At the 2nd -5th grade building the cafeteria door will be opened at 8:00 a.m. and students will be supervised in the cafeteria.
+Parents wishing to enter the building with their child will need to use the new front entrance.
 They may report to classrooms when the buses dismiss.
 Students are late for school at 8:30 a.m. and must report to the office.

 | | Buzzer System

 There is a buzzer system in effect on the lakeside doors.
 The locks are turned on at 8:30am and turned off at 3:00pm.
 Visitors may press the red button to the right of the doors to request admission.

 | Our bus drivers are not school employees.
 They are private contractors.
 The school does not set their routes or schedules.
 Those details are handled in cooperation with the Cape Henlopen School District's Transportation Office.
 If you have problems, questions or concerns that cannot be resolved with your bus contractor, please contact the District Transportation Office at 302-644-7900 .|

 |Students may only ride the school bus they are assigned.
 This is Department of Education policy.
 Students may ride Bus A in the morning and Bus B in the afternoon, but it must be on a five-day a week basis.
 The only exception will be made on a scheduled ½ day and only for day care purposes.
 Please call 302-644-7900 if you have any questions.
 Permission will not be given to students to ride a different bus for play dates at any time.|